nirvdrum/svn2git/README.markdown

 Once you have the necessary software on your system, you can install svn2git through rubygems, which will add the `svn2git` command to your PATH.

     $ sudo gem install svn2git

+Verify that svn2git is in your path:

+	$ which svn2git

+If you get nothing you will have to add the path manually.
+On Ubuntu 10.04.4 LTS it will typically reside in here:

+	$ /var/lib/gems/1.8/

 Usage